Duty of care

 The steps required to be taken by the licensee and its staff will depend on the activities carried out on the premises, as well as the general environment of the premises.
 Activities that may be safe on some premises may be unacceptably dangerous in an environment where alcohol is being consumed.

 The duty under the Occupiers Liability Act also includes a duty to not let people on the premises who appear likely to do harm to others.
 The duty to intervene applies to the potential for violence, as well as the potential for injury due to the dangerous or negligent conduct of a patron.
 Although ejection may at times be necessary and appropriate, staff members must do this with care to avoid injury and potential liability for injury of a patron.
+Staff members may only use a reasonable degree of force in ejecting an unwanted patron.
+What is “reasonable” depends to a large degree on the particular circumstances arising in each case.

 Responsibility off the premises